Tesla’s liquidity is often a hot topic among not only investors but also vehicle owners.

 As discussed, the negative working capital in 2018 was not a surprise but a result of the consumption of huge working capital during the initial stage of Tesla’s Model 3 ramp-up.

-The improved working capital has been a result of several factors, including Tesla’s positive cash flow and capital raise between 2018 and 2020.
+The improved working capital has been a result of several factors, including Tesla’s positive cash flow and capital raise between fiscal 2018 and 2021.

 Tesla’s Adjusted Working Capital

-Again, the surging adjusted working capital from 2019 to 2020 has been a result of Tesla’s positive cash flow and capital injection.
+Again, the surging adjusted working capital from fiscal 2019 to 2021 has been a result of Tesla’s positive cash flow and capital injection.

 Tesla Acid Test Ratio (Quick Ratio)

-The chart above shows Tesla’s acid test ratio or quick ratio for the period from 2015 to 2020.
+The chart above shows Tesla’s acid test ratio or quick ratio for the period from fiscal 2015 to 2021.